 - If a situation arises where there are too many teams in a division to complete all matches, the division may be split geographically into two sections, by agreement at the previous AGM.
 If this structure is adopted, the sectional home and away matches will finish before the end of the season and play-off matches between teams in the two sections (the exact process as agreed between the League Conductor and the Fixtures Secretary) will determine the final positions of the teams in the division.
 In such play-off matches all players must have played at least three times in the League that season or have the prior consent of the League Conductor.
 [NB.
 A division being split into two sections is still only one division and all other rules apply to the teams involved on the basis that they are in a single division].

 - In Divisions 1 and 2, teams shall consist of five players.
-In Division 3, teams shall consist of four players.
+In Divisions 3 and 4, teams shall consist of four players.
 The away team shall have white on the odd boards.
 A team winning a match shall score one point and in the event of a tie each team shall score half a point.